SwiftIDK/MemrisePointHack/README.md

 This tool should be used for educational purposes only.
 The creator shall not be held responsible for any unforeseen circumstances caused by this script.

 ## Prerequisites
-Before we continue, make sure you are logged into Memrise and are using a suitable broswer such as Chrome, Edge (the new one) or Firfox.
+Before we continue, make sure you are logged into Memrise and are using a suitable broswer such as Chrome (or any other chromium based ones) or Firfox.
 <br>
 If you haven't already, also go download [Git](https://git-scm.com/downloads) as you will need Git Bash.
 Or if you are running linux, just put it in the terminal.
 Mac, I have no clue, this will probably work the same.